-Table 1 shows considerable variation in store format and size across groups.
+The main industry players include Coop-a network of consumer cooperatives- and forprofit supermarket chains.8 There is considerable variation in store format and size across chains, as shown in Table 1.
 The median store size grows steadily over time, reflecting the adoption of larger store formats, but with broad differences.
-Some groups are either exclusively focus on large formats (e.g., Bennet) or gradually increase the dimensions of their median store (e.g., Esselunga).
-Other firms, including Coop, Selex, Auchan and Carrefour, operate a diverse network of stores.
-There is also a significant geographic differentiation across groups.
-Figure 1 shows the geographic location of stores for the four largest groups in our sample: firms differ in both the density of their stores, and in their regional presence.
+Some chains either exclusively focus on large formats (e.g., Bennet) or gradually increase the dimensions of their median store (e.g., Esselunga).
+Other firms, including Coop, Selex, Auchan, and Carrefour, operate a diverse network of stores.
+There is also a significant geographical differentiation between chains: whereas Coop and Conad are present in all major regions of Central and Northern Italy, most of their competitors have a more geographically concentrated footprint.

-In this industry pricing and assortment decisions are taken at different organizational levels (AGCM, 2013).
+In this industry, pricing and assortment decisions are taken at different organizational levels (AGCM, 2013).
 National advertising campaigns and private label strategy (product development and pricing) are centralized at the national level.
 Assortment decisions are also centralized, especially for those products that exhibit stable demand across geographic markets.
-Prices have a group-level component (e.g., for private label products, or national
+Prices have a chain-level component (e.g., for private label products or national promotions) as well as zone-level and store-level components.
+Overall, Coop derives 45-70% of its sales from products sold at uniform prices in all of its stores (AGCM, 2013).
+Although uniform pricing by retail chains is prevalent in the US (DellaVigna and Gentzkow, 2019; Hitsch, Hortaçsu, and Lin, 2019) and the UK (Thomassen, Smith, Seiler, and Schiraldi, 2017), Italy is similar to France, where supermarket prices co-vary with local competitive conditions (Allain, Chambolle, Turolla, and Villas-Boas, 2017).9